holyjak/Testofill-chrome-extension/README.md

 It is also possible to create rules automatically from a filled form and adjust them later.

+Tip: You likely want to enable the extension in Incognito mode on the Extensions page to be able to use it when Incognito.

 More info at the project page (https://github.com/jakubholynet/Testofill-chrome-extension/).

 Icon by Designmodo (https://www.iconfinder.com/icons/115700/edit_pen_pencil_write_icon).